alexpolt/alexpolt.github.io/src/undefined.md

   2\.
 The idea for the following sample was that: if x equals one then we have integer overflow, which is undefined, so a compiler can just return zero, may be.
-Actually all are wrapping with Clang doing trying to be exceedingly clever.
+Actually all are wrapping with Clang trying to be exceedingly clever.

 <div class="code"><TABLE><TR><TH>C++ Code</TH><TH>GCC</TH><TH>Clang</TH><TH>MSC</TH></TR>
 <TR>